allenanswerzq/llmcc/README.md

 # llmcc

-> *"Prompts are the assembly language, models are the CPU."*
+*"Prompts are the modern assembly language, models are the modern CPU."*

 llmcc is a universal context builder for any language, any document.